w3c/window-management/EXPLAINER_always_on_top.md

 The [Document Picture-in-Picture API](https://wicg.github.io/document-picture-in-picture/) enables web developers to open an always-on-top window populated with arbitrary HTML content.
 While valuable for background media presentation, it is not well-suited for standalone always-on-top utilities for several reasons:

 1. **Strict Lifecycle Coupling ("Close-on-Destroy"):**
    Document PiP windows are inherently tied to the lifecycle of the opener page.
-If the user closes the opener tab, navigates to another page, or closes the primary browser window, the PiP window is destroyed immediately.
+If the user closes the opener tab, navigates to another page (particularly tough for multi-page applications), or closes the primary browser window, the PiP window is destroyed immediately.
 This makes it impossible to implement workflows where a user launches a utility window and then closes the initiating browser tab to save resources or declutter.
 2. **Mental Model & Opener UX Failure:**
    Document PiP requires the user to mentally manage two separate entities: the opener tab ("controller") and the PiP window ("view").
 For applications that function as standalone tools or meeting note-taking companions, users expect the window to behave as an independent entity rather than a tethered child view.
 3. **Semantic & Architectural Alignment:**